 - Anti-lock Brakes (ABS) modulate the brakes for the driver to provide steering control while braking

 - Electronic Stability Program (ESP) applies selective braking or throttle reduction to control oversteer and understeer

 - Brake Assist ensures maximum braking action during panic stops

 - Traction Control reduces the throttle and/or applies selective braking to optimize traction during acceleration

 - Hill Start Assist (HSA) for Manual Transmission application assists the driver in launching the vehicle on an incline

 - Automatic Headlamps turn headlamps on at dusk and off in the daylight without driver intervention

 - Tire Pressure Monitoring (TPM) alerts driver about low tire pressure(s) in order to facilitate safe handling

 While some may say that the Challenger is dated, going into its 10th full model year without a significant redesign, sales figures for the Challenger are actually up in a segment that is declining.
-In fact the Challenger is currently outselling Chevrolet’s Camaro this year which was all new for 2016.
-That just goes to show what constant refinements, a timeless design and desirable halo cars can do for a brand.
-To see what I thought about the 2018 Dodge Challenger R/T Scat Pack 392 Shaker, it’s hard to think that its the same car since 2008.
+In fact, the Challenger is currently outselling Chevrolet’s Camaro this year which was all new for 2016.
+That just goes to show what constant refinements, timeless design, and desirable halo cars can do for a brand.
+After driving the 2018 Dodge Challenger R/T Scat Pack 392 Shaker, it’s hard to think that its the same car since 2008.